 To prevent man-in-the-middle type attacks on your site’s sessions, it is important to encrypt this data in transit using an SSL certificate.
 As the name implies, an SSL (secure socket layer) is a digital certificate that encrypts information sent between a web server and web browser.

-A VPN (virtual private network) is another effective way to protect yourself from broken authentication and session management.
+A VPN (virtual private network) is another effective way to protect yourself from broken authentication vulnerabilities.
 VPNs enable users to send and receive data across shared or public networks privately.

-In summary, broken authentication and session management has the potential to steal a user’s login data, or forge session data, such as cookies, to gain unauthorized access to websites.
+In summary, broken authentication and session management is a major security risk.
+It can allow a hacker to steal a user’s sensitive data, or forge session data, such as cookies, to gain unauthorized access to websites.
 However, there are clear and easy solutions to prevent your site from being affected by this vulnerability.
-Click here to learn more about protecting your site with a web application firewall (WAF).
+Learn more about protecting your site with a web application firewall (WAF).